The Dangers of ‘Huffing’ and ‘Dusting’: The Growth of Recreational Inhalants

 Many people are unaware of the magnitude of the inhalant abuse problem until after it has affected their lives.
 With no warning or knowledge of the addictive nature of such a mundane product, users develop health problems and addictions that they did not know could happen.

 If you or someone you love has been affected by products such as Ultra Duster, Blast Away, or another aerosol inhalant, it could be helpful for you to pursue legal action against the negligent manufacturers.
 With limited restriction and legislation around such a dangerous product, many families want justice against companies that benefit from the misuse of potentially toxic products.

-The personal injury attorneys at Domnick Cunningham & Whalen are experienced in product liability lawsuits and could help you explore your legal options against the manufacturers of these harmful products.
+The personal injury attorneys at Domnick Cunningham & Yaffa are experienced in product liability lawsuits and could help you explore your legal options against the manufacturers of these harmful products.
 Call today to request a free initial consultation with our knowledgeable lawyers.